AlSch092/LLVM-ObfuscateDynamicImports/README.md

 2. A string decryption loop (random key for each character of the string) is added before the call to `GetProcAddress` in `GetImportAddresses` using manual unfolding

-3. Before storing import addresses into `g_ImportAddresses` in the `GetImportAddresses` function, the address is XORed with a random key (the full key is split into 2):

-00007FF60B791D77 | mov edx,eax                                                 |
-00007FF60B791D79 | shr rax,20                                                  |
-00007FF60B791D7D | xor edx,6A0FDAA0                                            | high32 & low32 of 64-bit key
-00007FF60B791D83 | xor eax,F71E3AD2                                            |
-00007FF60B791D88 | mov eax,eax                                                 |
-00007FF60B791D8A | shl rax,20                                                  |
-00007FF60B791D8E | mov edx,edx                                                 |
-00007FF60B791D90 | or rdx,rax                                                  |
-00007FF60B791D93 | lea rax,qword ptr ds:[7FF60B7D4380]                         |
-00007FF60B791D9A | mov qword ptr ds:[rax+rcx*8],rdx                            | <- move import address into `g_ImportAddresses`

-...will cause values being stored in `g_ImportAddresses` to be obfuscated.
-Decryption never occurs in-place (only onto a stack-allocated location), so the encrypted value is not changed after being set.
+3. Before storing import addresses into `g_ImportAddresses` in the `GetImportAddresses` function, the address is XORed with a random key (the full key is split into 2 hi32/low32 to make it a tiny bit less obvious).
+This will cause values being stored in `g_ImportAddresses` to be obfuscated.
+Decryption never occurs in-place (only onto a stack-allocated location), so the encrypted values are never changed or seen as plaintext after being set.

 4. Calls to any dynamic imports are not direct - after the encrypted address is fetched from `GetImportAddress`, it's XORed with a key and called from [RSP+0xB8]